-Return to work psychological assessment.
+Return to work after injury.
 It is important that you have confidence that you will be able to get back to work.
 This does not mean that you should already have the feeling that you will be back to work for 100% tomorrow, sometimes it will have to be done in steps.
 Most people who start working again dread that.
+There are many names of psychological tests and you have discuss with doctor before do it.

 Despite doubts, you should try to convince yourself of the importance of returning to work.
 For example, if you feel that you are only resuming your work to satisfy the health and safety service, your return to work will be less likely to be successful.
 You can then subconsciously try to get the Health and Safety Service ‘wrong’ by not allowing the resumption of work to be successful.